Prednisone: Medical uses

 Prednisone has also been used in the treatment of migraine headaches and cluster headaches and for severe aphthous ulcer.
 Prednisone is used as an antitumor drug.
-It is important in the treatment of acute lymphoblastic leukemia, non-Hodgkin lymphomas, Hodgkin's lymphoma, multiple myeloma, and other hormone-sensitive tumors, in combination with other anticancer drugs.

-Prednisone is often also prescribed as a form of treatment for Sudden Sensorineural Hearing Loss (SSNHL).
+Prednisone is often also prescribed as a form of treatment for sudden sensorineural hearing loss (SSNHL).

 Prednisone can be used in the treatment of decompensated heart failure to increase renal responsiveness to diuretics, especially in heart failure patients with refractory diuretic resistance with large doses of loop diuretics.
 In terms of the mechanism of action for this purpose: prednisone, a glucocorticoid, can improve renal responsiveness to atrial natriuretic peptide by increasing the density of natriuretic peptide receptor type A in the renal inner medullary collecting duct, thereby inducing a potent diuresis.

-At high doses it may be used to prevent rejection following organ transplant.
+At high doses, it may be used to prevent rejection following an organ transplant.

 Side effects

 Short-term side effects, as with all glucocorticoids, include high blood glucose levels (especially in patients with diabetes mellitus or on other medications that increase blood glucose, such as tacrolimus) and mineralocorticoid effects such as fluid retention.
-The mineralocorticoid effects of prednisone are minor, which is why it is not used in the management of adrenal insufficiency, unless a more potent mineralocorticoid is administered concomitantly.
+The mineralocorticoid effects of prednisone are minor, which is why it is not used in the management of adrenal insufficiency unless a more potent mineralocorticoid is administered concomitantly.

 It can also cause depression or depressive symptoms and anxiety in some individuals.

 Long-term side effects include Cushing's syndrome, steroid dementia syndrome, truncal weight gain, glaucoma and cataracts, diabetes mellitus type 2, and depression upon dose reduction or cessation.
 Long-term steroids can also increase the risk of osteoporosis, but research has found that few of these people were taking medications to protect bones.
 Prednisone also results in leukocytosis.

-When used as treatment for sudden deafness or sudden sensorineural hearing loss, it can cause or exacerbate tinnitus or a ringing in the ears.